 - What will it cost and will it be available to you when you need it?

-- Take advantage of tax benefits that would otherwise not be available to you if you were not in a Life Plan Community
+- Take advantage of tax benefits that would otherwise not be available to you if you were not in a CCRC

 - Give yourself and your family the peace of mind of having a financial plan for your future

-The Life Care fee is a one-time fee that is paid up front.
+The Entrance Fee is a one-time fee that is paid up front.
 This fee is used to provide funds toward the operation of the community, as well as to be used for future costs, including your health care.
 Depending on the plan you choose, there are potential refunds of up to 80% on these fees when you leave the community or pass away.

-The monthly fee is used to pay your cost of living expenses such as: utilities, housekeeping, maintenance, security, grounds keeping, staffing, insurance, and other communal costs.
+The Monthly Service Fee is used to pay your cost of living expenses such as: meals, utilities, housekeeping, maintenance, security, groundskeeping, staffing, insurance, and other communal costs.